-Quit smoking.
+- Quit smoking.
 Smoking cigarettes is especially hazardous to people with heart failure.
 Discover the resources that can help you quit for good.

 - Quit any usage of cocaine or amphetamines.
 These substances are strongly associated with HF and should be eliminated to improve your chances for a recovered EF.
-Do not stop taking any prescribed medications without discussing with your healthcare provider
+Do not stop taking any prescribed medications without discussing with your health care professional.

 7. Lower your stress.

 - Care for your emotional well-being.
 Although the correlations between heart failure and stress are unclear, being stressed can increase heart rate and blood pressure, two things that can worsen heart failure symptoms.

 - Practice stress-reducing habits.
 Although we cannot always control what happens to us, we can practice skills for lowering stress.
-Whether or not stress-reduction has a direct effect on your ejection fraction, it never hurts to build up your tools for emotional well-being.
+Whether or not stress-reduction has a direct effect on your ejection fraction, it never hurts to develop tools for emotional well-being.
 Read some quick tips for lowering stress or visit our Support Network to connect with others.

 What results can I expect?

-Although individual results may vary, the efforts you put into improving your heart’s ejection fraction can have additional positive results.
-You may also discover that you feel better and experience fewer symptoms as well.
+Although individual results can vary, the efforts you put into improving your heart’s ejection fraction can have additional positive results.
+You might also discover that you feel better and experience fewer symptoms as well.
 The investment you are making to help yourself recover is your best pathway for taking control of your health.

 Connect with others on our Support Network where people are encouraging each other every day to achieve their best health.